 Conclusion

-This study highlights the critical role of optimizing planting density and nitrogen levels for improving the growth and yield of overaged rice seedlings.
-Results obtained from the current study exhibit the significance of the growth, productivity, and nitrogen uptake with the varieties BPT 2411, MTU 1224 and MTU 1210 in combination with the agronomic management (planting density along with N fertility).
+The significance of the growth, productivity, and nitrogen uptake with the varieties BPT 2411, MTU 1224 and MTU 1210 in combination with the agronomic management (planting density along with N fertility).
 An increase in plant density, seedling density and Nitrogen indicated an increased performance of yield and yield attributes among the various treatments, S6 (44 hills per square meter with 6 seedlings per hill and 125% recommended nitrogen dose) consistently showed superior performance across all parameters, indicating that increased nitrogen levels and higher planting density can significantly enhance both growth and yield.
 These findings offer practical guidance for farmers and agronomists, suggesting that adopting higher nitrogen levels and denser planting can be an effective strategy for maximizing rice production in similar agro-climatic conditions.

 References